juancarlospaco/awesome-streaming-tools/README.md

 Direct speech input in Windows, Mac and Linux.
 Voice typing to clipboard.
 Free Audio to text transcription (mp3, mp4, Youtube).
 Android and iOS Apps.

+## Tetris Online Multiplayer

+- [Tetrio](https://tetr.io) is an free online multiplayer with custom rooms that you can use to play with viewers.

+## Skribbl

+- [Tetrio](https://skribbl.io) is an free online multiplayer that you can use to play with viewers.
+Rooms are randomized.

+## GeoGuessr

+- [GeoGuessr](https://www.geoguessr.com) is an online multiplayer Geography Trivia game that you can use to play with viewers.
+  Places to guess are randomized.
+You must pay to use it, free tier is 1 game per day.
+Has a dedicated category on Twitch.

+## DuoLingo

+- [DuoLingo](https://www.duolingo.com) is a free game app to learn spoken languages that you can use to play with viewers.
+  Has a dedicated category on Twitch.

 ## E-Girls

 Do you want to stream a multi-player game and no one of your friends like to play the game?,